11 Christmas Traditions in the Philippines Every Filipino Will Know

 Ask any Filipino what their favorite holiday is, and they will likely say it’s Christmas.
 Filipinos love celebrating Christmas with special Christmas traditions in the Philippines.
 Christmas is one of the holidays everyone looks forward to the most in the Philippines.

 For Filipinos who moved to other countries either to work or to immigrate, the holiday season always brings a sense of nostalgia.
 Although Filipinos may adapt easily to their host country’s way of celebrating holidays, some unique Filipino traditions can’t be duplicated elsewhere.
-If you’re a Filipino living abroad, you’ll surely recognize and miss the things on this list created by our team here at Remitly.

-Starting the Christmas period early
+Starting the Christmas Period Early

 The Philippines is famous for having the longest Christmas season in the world.
 People begin to celebrate Christmas as early as September.